Lipeya/EMNIST_classify/README.md

 # EMNIST_classify

 you can download dataset here.
-(EMNISTE handwrite dataset) https://www.kaggle.com/datasets/crawford/emnist
+(EMNIST handwrite dataset) https://www.kaggle.com/datasets/crawford/emnist

 And, you can download dataset (Next Word)